 Discs are spongy cushions that act as a buffer between each of the vertebrae in your spine.
 Cervical discs, thoracic discs, and lumbar discs are shock absorbers and are most important to stability and movement.
 Dr. Taghva may recommend surgery if you have a crushed or herniated disc or a degenerative disc disease.

 If you live near Mission Viejo, CA, Dr. Taghva offers Revision Spine Surgery among its services, and is conveniently located at 26732 Crown Valley Pkwy Suite 541, Mission Viejo, CA 92691

 Many patients return home immediately after revision surgery but may stay one or two nights when the revision procedure includes disc replacement.
 Dr. Taghva’s patients experience a quicker recovery due to the minimally invasive techniques he uses and are typically walk the evening of surgery or the following day.

 How long is the recovery time after revision surgery?

 The recovery after revision spinal surgery is similar to the original surgical recovery.
 Most patients are medically cleared to resume normal activities within two to three weeks.
 Dr. Taghva will provide you with an estimated timeline, as well as after-care instructions and activity restrictions.

 How frequent are the follow-up appointments?

-Follow up spinal revision exams are typically performed after four to six weeks, again at three months, six months, and one year.
-Disc replacement and spinal fusion patients typically visit Dr. Taghva for follow-ups exams every one to two years after the initial appointment series is complete.
+Follow-up spinal revision exams are, for the most part, performed after four to six weeks, again at three months, six months, and one year.
+Disc replacement and spinal fusion patients generally visit Dr. Taghva for follow-ups exams every one to two years after the initial appointment series is complete.